RoySegall/django-tivol/README.md

 }
 ```

-After we set up the connection, let's see how to connect the mapper. in
+After we set up the connection, let's see how to connect the mapper.
+In
 the `init_metadata` method we need to configure the mapper like this:

 ```pyton
         mysql_mapper = SqlMapper()